Australia-UK FTA negotiating aims and approach

 Goods market access

-The UK is Australia’s 12th-largest merchandise trading partner, with two-way goods trade worth $15.1 billion in 2018-19.
+The UK is Australia’s fifth-largest merchandise trading partner, with two-way goods trade worth $21.9 billion in 2020.
 Australia will aim to secure the elimination of tariffs for all goods, and establish mechanisms that address non-tariff barriers to trade between Australia and the UK.